rehergenroder/exploring_computation/readme.txt

->> Begin by testing comandline//github interaction

-Ultimately this will explore various methods of computation
+Ultimately this will explore various aspects of computation

 game_theory/
     ipd/
         ipd.py
             --An iterative prisoners dilemma with several strategies --basic and ncurses tui
-            --future ideals: more strategies, gui, stats